 Medicare Part B covers other medical expenses not covered under Part A. It covers up to 80 percent of the following services:

 - certain screenings and tests

 - mental healthcare

-Medicare Part C, also known as Medicare Advantage, offers the most comprehensive coverage of any Medicare plan.
-Medicare Advantage plans in Oklahoma are offered by private insurance carriers.
-You’ll find a huge selection of plans with several different premiums and covered services.
+Medicare Advantage (Part C) plans are offered by private insurance carriers.
+You’ll find a large selection of plans with several different premiums and covered services.

-Medicare Advantage plans may offer the following coverage:
+Medicare Advantage plans may offer some or all of the following benefits:

 - all original Medicare coverage